yazz/VisualJS/README.md

 ## What is Yazz?
 Yazz is a tool for building Web3 dapps visually.
-It runs on the web, on PC/Mac (desktop application or NodeJS), Linux/Windows (via NodeJS), or as a container (Docker, Kubernetes).
+It runs on the web, on PC/Mac/Linux (desktop application or NodeJS) or as a container (Docker, Kubernetes).
 To develop an app:

-- Start Yazz
+- Start Yazz web server
 - Create an app in your web browser
 - Share the app with others by sending them the app URL